NeroReflex/bytevec2/README.md

 bytevec takes advantage of Rust's concise and stable type system to serialize data objects to a byte vector (`Vec<u8>`) and back.

+bytevec2 is a fork of bytevec meant to be used in recent versions of the rust compilers, getting rids of warnings and introducing new features.

 Read the documentation [here](http://fero23.github.io/doc/bytevec/).